New Zealand Trusts

 New Zealand is a member of the OCDE, GAFI and the Worldwide Organization of Commerce.
 Being a member of the British Commonwealth, English is the main language and most of the legislation, including fiduciary rights, is based on British common law.

+New Zealand is not a member of the EU and it is not influenced by the tax savings Directive of the EU.
 New Zealand is considered a safe place.
 It has a well developed infrastructure including a solid and progressive economy, efficient telephone and Internet services and qualified professionals that provide services to clients worldwide and advise about taxes, trusts and company issues.

 The setting up of trusts in New Zealand is based on the type of English trust.
 All income derived offshore is tax free and there are no taxes on capital income, successions or forced heirship.
 The income obtained in New Zealand territory is subject to local taxes.
 The income can be withheld in the trust or distributed among the beneficiaries appointed.